Disaggregation of Remotely Sensed Soil Moisture in Heterogeneous Landscapes using Holistic Structure based Models: Experimental Description and Results

 \subsection{Multiscale synthetic dataset}

-The proposed algorithm for disaggregation was tested using data generated by a simulation framework consisting of the Land Surface Process (LSP) model and the Decision Support System for Agrotechnology Tranfer (DSSAT) model, described in \cite{Nagarajan2012}.
-A $50\times50$ km$^2$ region, equivalent to 25 SMAP pixels, was chosen in North Central Florida (see Figure~\ref{fig:studysite}) for the simulations.
-The region encompassed the UF/IFAS Plant Science Research and Education Unit, Citra, FL, where a series of season-long field experiments, called the Microwave, Water and Energy Balance Experiments (MicroWEXs), have been conducted for various agricultural land covers over the last decade \cite{Bongiovanni2009,Casanova2006,Lin2004} used in this study.
+The proposed algorithm for disaggregation was tested using data generated by a simulation framework consisting of the Land Surface Process (LSP) model and the Decision Support System for Agrotechnology Transfer (DSSAT) model, described in \cite{Nagarajan2012}.
+A $50\times50$ km$^2$ region, equivalent to approximately 25 SMAP pixels at 9~km spatial resolution, was chosen in North Central Florida (see Figure~\ref{fig:studysite}) for the simulations.
+The region encompassed the UF/IFAS (University of Florida's Institute of Food and Agricultural Sciences) Plant Science Research and Education Unit, Citra, FL, where a series of season-long field experiments, called the Microwave, Water and Energy Balance Experiments (MicroWEXs), have been conducted for various agricultural land covers over the last decade \cite{Bongiovanni2009,Casanova2006,Lin2004}.
 Simulated observations of LST $\&$ LAI were generated at 200 m for a period of one year, from January 1, 2007 through December 31, 2007.
 Topographic features, such as slope, were not considered in this study because the region is typically characterized by flat and smooth terrains with no run-off due to soils with high sand content.
 The soil properties were assumed constant over the study region.

 Fifteen-minute observations of precipitation, relative humidity, air temperature, downwelling solar radiation, and wind speed were obtained from eight Florida Automated Weather Network (FAWN) stations \cite{Fawn} located within the study region (see Figure~\ref{fig:studysite}).
 The observations were spatially interpolated using splines to generate the meteorological forcings at 200 m.
-Long-wave radiation were estimated following Brutsaert \cite{Brutsaert1975}.
+Long-wave radiation was estimated following Brutsaert \cite{Brutsaert1975}.